STEP 4: FIND A SPACE

 4.2 Contact the council and ask for their voids ( empty ) list and commercial property for rent list.

-4.3 Find the owners of the property via The Land Registry records.You can get the details for a particular place at www.landregistry.gov.uk.
+4.3 Find the owners of the property via The Land Registry records.You can get the details for a particular place by entering the POSTCODE at www.landregistry.gov.uk.
 It costs £3 per place (with a credit or debit card)

 4.4 How will you negotiate with the owners?
 Create a negotiation / proposal /project outline letter.
 Ring them after the letter to follow up and arrange a meeting, bring your project proposal brief.
 See if your group has any connections to property / landowners / developers / council – personal connections and building relationships lead to finding spaces faster than a cold call / letter.